cython/cython/docs/src/tutorial/cython_tutorial.rst

     :linenos:

 The first line is a compiler directive.
 It tells Cython to compile your code to C++.
-This will enable the use of the C++ standard library.
+This will enable the use of C++ language features and the C++ standard library.
-Note that this isn't possible to compile Cython code to C++ with `pyximport`.
+Note that it isn't possible to compile Cython code to C++ with `pyximport`.
 You should use a :file:`setup.py` or a notebook to run this example.

 You can see that the API of a vector is similar to the API of a Python list,